Wild Foods Nature Walks

 RAIN DATES AND CANCELLATIONS

-I will reschedule or cancel a walk if steady rain is expected.
+I generally will cancel a walk if steady rain is expected.
 I'll send out an email at least an hour and a half before the walk to let you know.
 If a rain date is listed in the walk description, keep it open in your schedule.
 If there is no rain date or if the rain date is also a washout, your payment will be refunded via PayPal.

 If there are fewer than 8 signups for a particular event, I may cancel it.
 If you registered, I'll notify you and your payment will be refunded via PayPal.